maurobusso/Blackjack_game/README.md

 # Blackjack game

 This is a one player blackjack game.
+I have built this project as a part of a module on the "Learn JavaScript" course from the Scrimba.

 <a href="https://blackjack-game-mauro.netlify.app">Play now</a>